Mathematics (MAT) Courses

 MAT-338 Topics Computational Math

 This course develops mathematical and computational techniques in areas of mathematics or interdisciplinary study in which computation plays a central and essential role.
 Topics vary by semester but they may include computational geometry, computer algebra, scientific computing, and symbolic computation.
-This course is offered in the fall Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings. semester of odd-numbered years.
+This course is offered in the fall.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: CSC-111 and MAT-112